 Cross-cut models spit out shreds that are about 1.5 inches long and 1/8 of an inch wide.
 These strips are technically big enough so that a zealous thief with a lot of time on their hands and a big enough incentive could reconstruct a cross-cut shredded document.
-In the real world cross-cut shredding provides plenty of security for the vast majority of people.
+In the real world, cross-cut shredding provides plenty of security for the vast majority of people.
 One real weakness for a cross-cut shredder is credit cards, which exit the machine in distinctive shards that can be picked out from the rest of the refuse and assembled back together.
-However, for most people shredding credit cards is such an infrequent task that it's not hard do it by hand and/or split the shreds into different garbage bags.
+However, for most people shredding credit cards is such an infrequent task that it's not hard to do it by hand and/or split the shreds into different garbage bags.

 Step 3: How Much do you Need to Shred?

 Your average shredding volume dictates how much you need to spend on a shredder.
-If you only shred a few sheets at a time a few times a day, you can easily get away with a less expansive, low capacity model.
+If you only shred a few sheets at a time a few times a day, you can easily get away with a less expansive, low-capacity model.
 The AmazonBasics 6-Sheet Cross-Cut is a great cross-cut option, and the Bonsaii DocShred C156-C Micro-Cut is great if you need the added security of micro-cut.

-If you tend to shred a lot, or let your shredding jobs pile up and then do a big stack of paper all in one go, you'll want to go with a higher end model with increased speed and capacity.
+If you tend to shred a lot or let your shredding jobs pile up and then do a big stack of paper all in one go, you'll want to go with a higher-end model with increased speed and capacity.
 The Fellowes Powershred 79Ci is a great cross-cut choice if you've got a need for speed and some extra cash to spend, and the AmazonBasics 12-Sheet Micro-Cut is a burly, reasonably fast micro-cut option.

 Step 4: Consider Where you're Going to Put your Shredder

-If you plan to stash your shredder under a desk, it's a good idea to have a pull-out drawer style bin so you can empty it without having to move things around.
-It is also good to have a larger bin so you don't have to empty it frequently.
+If you plan to stash your shredder under a desk, it's a good idea to have a pull-out drawer-style bin so you can empty it without having to move things around.
+It is also good to have a larger bin, so you don't have to empty it frequently.

 Step 5: Consider Noise Levels

-For most home shredders the average session will be fast enough to deal with the annoying noises emitted by most shredders.
-However, if you are particularly sensitive to noise, or have easily irritated office mates, you may want to consider a model that we found to be less noisy.
+For most home shredders, the average session will be fast enough to deal with the annoying noises emitted by most shredders.
+However, if you are particularly sensitive to noise or have easily irritated office mates, you may want to consider a model that we found to be less noisy.
 Not surprisingly, this generally bumps up the price.
 Our testers liked the Fellowes Powershred 79Ci and the AmazonBasics 12-Sheet Micro-Cut for being easier on the ears.
 See our main shredder review for a video of all our shredders humming away.